lucasvolkmer/d2l-en-branch/chapter_natural-language-processing-applications/natural-language-inference-and-dataset.md

-# Natural Language Inference and the Dataset
+# NaturalInferência de Lainguage Inference and the Datasetm Natural e o Conjunto de Dados
 :label:`sec_natural-language-inference-and-dataset`

 In :numref:`sec_sentiment`, we discussed the problem of sentiment analysis.